 Being able to answer those questions thoughtfully is just the start.
 I’ve pulled together some tips from a long career; some of it spent working for others and some for me.

 Find the Time: Lots of therapists I worked with at spas and medical offices talked about getting their own place, but most never took their first steps.
 You have to plot out your time.
 Will you spend every Monday and Tuesday looking at places?
 What about collecting equipment and décor on the second-hand market?
-Will you be spending full retail for what you need?doorsign
+Will you be spending full retail for what you need?

 Study up: There are lots of online resources, most free, where therapists share their stories and advice.
 Tap in.
 I also looked at consumer columns on such things as commercial leases, tax advantages of an office and how to use your noggin to determine if potential officemates and/or landlords will be a good fit.